Law 611A/B - Climate Change and Energy Law

 The course will enroll up to 16 students, from law and other graduate programs, who will each week read the work of a scholar who will present a paper on the topic of either climate change and/or energy law.
 Tentatively there will be 11-12 speakers.
 Each week one or two students will introduce the paper and provide commentary on it before opening up the session to questions from the audience.
 Speakers may cover issues relevant to: efforts to mitigate greenhouse gas emissions by the international community; efforts to mitigate greenhouse gas emissions domestically; efforts to adapt to climate change; and energy law.
 Speakers will include legal scholars and professors from a variety of law schools.

-Students will be expected to write reaction papers to each of the papers during the semester and their grades will be based on those papers.
-The reaction papers will be provided to the author as well as the student/s who will provide commentary on the paper as an introduction to the class discussion.
+Students will be expected to write reaction papers and/or discussion questions for each of the papers during the semester and their grades will be based on those papers.
+The reaction papers will be provided to the author before class discussion.

 Students will learn to read, comment and provide feedback on academic papers in draft form and begin to understand what makes a paper effective.

 Students will learn to engage in constructive conversation with the author of a draft paper.

 The process of commenting on and engaging with an academic paper should make students more effective writers themselves.

 |Ann Carlson||20F||611A||SEM 1||R 5:30 PM - 7:30 PM||1.0||No||No|